OPS-E2E-PPE/PowerShell-Docs/reference/7.1/PSReadLine/Set-PSReadLineKeyHandler.md

 ### -Description

-Specifies a more detailed description of the key binding that is visible in the output of the `Get-PSReadLineKeyHandler` cmdlet.
+Specifies a more detailed description of the key binding that's visible in the output of the `Get-PSReadLineKeyHandler` cmdlet.

 ```yaml